Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 9. Double Standards

 Basically, they can do or say whatever they want, but you do not have that same freedom.
-An example would be if your partner goes out with friends one evening, but when you express a desire to get together with your friends, you are shot down.
-Or, you have to confer with your partner about making any major purchases, but your partner can buy whatever s/he wants from joint finances without even running it by you first.
+An example would be if your partner goes out with friends one evening, but when you express a desire to get together with your friends, your partner gets upset.
+Or, you have to confer with your partner about making any major purchases, but your partner can buy whatever they want from joint finances without even running it by you first.

 10. Rage Episodes